 1Advanced Credit or Placement in Physics are both excellent preparation but they are NOT a substitute for these first year Physics courses, which are prerequisites for all second year Physics courses.
 Students with AP credits should contact the Department for advice.

-2Students without Physics 12 must take PHYS 100 prior to PHYS 101, PHYS 107 or PHYS 117.
-Qualified students are encouraged to take PHYS 107/108/109.
-PHYS 102 is 3 credits; students should adjust elective credit accordingly.
-Students that took PHYS 101 may enter the specialization but will need to take PHYS 107, 117, or 170 before the required PHYS 216.
+2Students without Physics 12 must take PHYS 100 prior to PHYS 131, PHYS 106 or PHYS 117.
+Qualified students are encouraged to take PHYS 106/108/109.
+PHYS 102 is no longer offered: it has been replaced by PHYS 118 (3 credits) and 119 (1 credit); students should adjust elective credit accordingly.
+Students that took PHYS 131 (formerly PHYS 101) may enter the specialization but will need to take PHYS 106, 117, or 170 before the required PHYS 216.
+Students must complete PHYS 119 lab before they can take PHYS 109 Enriched lab.
+The PHYS 109 Enriched lab is recommended for all PHAS program specializations.

 3If an alternate course has a different credit value one should adjust the number of electives credits to compensate.
 The number of electives in each year is chosen to balance the total number of credits (i.e., make the yearly total equal to 30).
 However, since the number of available elective credits may not be a multiple of three, students are permitted to move elective credits between years.
 First-year physics, biology, chemistry, and mathematics can be replaced by SCIE 001.